A power outage disrupts London's subway network

 LONDON (AP) — Multiple lines on the London Underground network were suspended or disrupted Monday because of a power outage, the British capital's transport authority said.

-The Transport for London website showed that at least two subway lines were suspended due to a power failure, and there were severe delays and partial suspensions on at least three other lines.
+The Transport for London website showed that at least three subway lines were suspended due to a power failure, and there were severe delays and partial suspensions on at least six other lines during the Monday afternoon rush hour.

+The transport authority said it was working with the National Grid to determine the cause of the outage.

+“Due to a brief interruption of the power supply to our network, several lines lost power for a short period earlier this afternoon,” said Claire Mann, TfL’s chief operating officer in a statement.

+“We are working to get the whole network up and running again as quickly as possible,” she added.

+The National Grid said there was a “fault” on its transmission network in central London and that it was “resolved within seconds.”

-A Transport for London spokesperson told the PA news agency that there was a power cut in south London “for a matter of minutes,” causing disruption in the subway network.
-The spokesperson, who was not named, said “everything shut down” due to a “National Grid issue.”
+Earlier, a Transport for London spokesperson told the PA news agency that there was a power cut in south London “for a matter of minutes,” causing disruption in the subway network.

 British media reported that many stations in central London were completely closed.